 Service Care and support intervention Value Telephonic support A midwife will contact you for a health risk assessment and scheduled follow-up support calls for every trimester of your pregnancy.
 High risk cases will receive monthly support calls.
 You will be assigned your own midwife who will provide telephonic consultations to support you and uncover vital risk factors, which will ensure you receive appropriate care.
 You will receive all the information you need to maintain optimal wellbeing before, during and after your pregnancy.
 You can also contact your midwife anytime during your pregnancy for advice, support, or information.
 Telephonic psycho-social support Unlimited access to the telephonic psycho-social service up to six weeks postnatal.
 During pregnancy, you may experience stress or anxiety.
 The GEMS Maternity Support Programme offers you access to telephonic counselling whilst registered on the Programme.
-Correspondence items Welcome SMS, Pregnancy Handbook and Programme Guide You will receive a free practical pregnancy handbook and Maternity Programme Guide to help keep you informed and guide you through the maternity journey.
-You will also receive SMSs to confirm your registration, advise you of any missed calls, and inform you when your GEMS gift bag is on its way.
+Correspondence items Welcome SMS, Pregnancy Handbook and Programme Guide You will receive a free practical pregnancy handbook and Maternity Programme Guide through postal services to help keep you informed and guide you through the maternity journey.
 High-risk maternity support Monthly follow-up support calls and referral to relevant Disease Management services and resources.
 If your pregnancy is considered high-risk, the Maternity Programme will provide you with support services created specifically for high- risk pregnancies.
 Postnatal wellbeing and return to work support A support call from a midwife at 6 weeks postnatal.
 Unlimited access to telephonic psycho-social counselling up to 12 months after giving birth.
 The midwife will keep in touch with you after you give birth to provide you with support in the first weeks after giving birth.
-Our psychosocial service is also available to assist you during any challenges and when planning your return to the workplace.
+Our psycho-social service is also available to assist you during any challenges and when planning your return to the workplace.